annagarbier/exampleCode/README.md

 ## [./blueLines](https://github.com/annagarbier/exampleCode/edit/master/blueLines)

-A super-short study on controlled randomness.
+A super-short study on the aesthetics of controlled randomness.